+DCA will conduct a former tenant/debts owed search on every applicant household member 18+.
 DCA will require each adult household member to sign the form HUD-52675 once at the eligibility determination.
 Any new members added to the household after admission will be required to sign the form HUD-52675 prior to being added to the household.